flowmon/XYZ/WINDOWS.md

 ## <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e2/Windows_logo_and_wordmark_-_2021.svg/250px-Windows_logo_and_wordmark_-_2021.svg.png" width="120">

-- Truly the Operating System of kings!
-Windows computers NEVER break, and are super duper secure.
-Another thing Windows is good at is sarcasm.
+Windows — truly the operating system of kings.
+Windows computers never break and are, of course, completely and utterly secure.
+If there is one thing Windows excels at, it is… sarcasm.
-  Windows has its fair share of issues from Registry corruptions to random drivers dissapearing for no reason.
-This document will help with that.

-  Let's first explain what Windows even is.
-What is a Window?
-Pane?
-No not that one.
-Microsoft Windows, accidentally founded in 1981 when Microsoft started working on a program named "Interface Manager" and the name "Windows" was taken from the name of the actual GUI Box aptly named a "Window".
-This birthed Windows 1.0 with MS-DOS which released 4 years later in 85.
+In reality, Windows has its fair share of quirks and frustrations — from registry corruption and mysterious driver disappearances to updates that arrive at the most inconvenient times.
+This section exists to document those experiences and provide fixes, workarounds, and experiments related to the Windows ecosystem.

+Before diving into that, it helps to understand what Windows actually is.

+Not the kind of window you open for fresh air — but Microsoft Windows, the operating system.
+Its origins trace back to 1981, when Microsoft began work on a graphical interface project known as Interface Manager.
+The project was later renamed Windows, inspired by the graphical “windows” used in its interface.

+This eventually led to the release of Windows 1.0 in 1985, which ran on top of MS-DOS and introduced many of the graphical concepts that would shape future versions of the operating system.